Carlos Redolar

 Project Overview

+Being part of the design department I have been able to participate and influence the vast majority of decisions about the game, specifically around gampelay, as my main focus has been on the enemies and they affect it very directly.
 I am very grateful and proud to have been able to contribute to the team both as a designer and as a programmer of enemies and other aspects of gameplay.
 It has been a pleasure to collaborate with different members of the departments and to work side by side, trying to maintain the best possible communication.

 Enemies